jessepav/lacygoill-wiki-backup/vim/compiler.md

     $ vim -S /tmp/efm.vim
     " Press Enter on the qfl entry, and the cursor will jump onto the `z` of `iz`.

-See `:h errorformat-javac` for another useful example.
+See `:help errorformat-javac` for another useful example.

 ### `%s`?